 The Murabitun movement derives its name from the 11th and 12th-century Murabitun, also known as Almoravids.
 This was a group made up of West Saharan tribes, Berber-speaking tribes prominent among them, who conquered large swathes of the Maghreb and strove to impose, or in their view restore, a pure form of Sunni Islam, untainted by the lax morals characteristic of luxurious city life.
 In 1086 they were invited by Muslim rulers in Spain to support them in their struggle against the Christian rulers, the Umayyad caliphate of Cordoba having been dissolved in 1032.
-The Murabitun succeeded in reconquering a large part of the peninsula until uprisings and attacks by Christian Spanish rulers and Almohads from Morocco put an end to their rule (N. Ahmed n.d., Clarke 2004, Norris and Chalmeta 2015).
+The Murabitun succeeded in reconquering a large part of the peninsula until uprisings and attacks by Christian Spanish rulers and Almohads from Morocco put an end to their rule.
 As-Sufi apparently finds inspiration in the exploits of the historical Murabitun.
 After the publication of the cartoons depicting the Prophet by the Danish daily Jyllands-Posten on 30 September, 2005, he thundered that ‘The idea that the dubious doctrine of Freedom of Speech should be defended over the scribbling of an insult revealed the quite nihilistic bankruptcy of the current world-view of corporation capitalism’ and lamented the lack of leadership in Islam, in this case in Britain, that ‘produced that dreadful fringe that the BBC and Sky have a genius for finding—I mean those who inform the viewers that Islam means peace, tolerance and democracy, which is surely nonsense.
 Islam means submission to the Commands of Allah, glory be to Him.
 Allah commands, “Love with the love of Allah and hate with the hatred of Allah.” ’.
-Still, after a rambling discourse on the massacres suffered by Muslims in former Ottoman territories and on the un-Islamic character of Wahhabism, alternated with both vicious attacks on the Western countries and eulogies of their political constitutions in the past, a call to vote for Cameron rather than Blair (in order ‘to protect the legal rights of the individual’) and regret at the loss of power of the British monarch (in line with his preference for a strong leader and rejection of democracy), he declares himself against terrorism (as-Sufi 2004, 2006; Murabitun World Movement 2015).
-His harking back to the Moravids suggests, however, that he would not reject using military force if victory were within reach.
+Still, after a rambling discourse on the massacres suffered by Muslims in former Ottoman territories and on the un-Islamic character of Wahhabism, alternated with both vicious attacks on the Western countries and eulogies of their political constitutions in the past, a call to vote for Cameron rather than Blair (in order ‘to protect the legal rights of the individual’) and regret at the loss of power of the British monarch (in line with his preference for a strong leader and rejection of democracy), he declares himself against terrorism.
+His harking back to the Murabitun suggests, however, that he would not reject using military force if victory were within reach.

 The message of the Murabitun movement is the central role that zakat should play.
-This role requires (as-Sufi 2014):
+This role requires:

 1. An appointed amir (commander, leader);